Aging vehicles leave Toyota North America chief optimistic on new sales

-NEW YORK, March 28 (Reuters) - Toyota Motor Corp’s top North American executive on Thursday voiced optimism about the U.S. economy, and said the aging cars and trucks in consumers’ garages will continue to drive industry demand this year.
+NEW YORK (Reuters) - Toyota Motor Corp’s (7203.T) top North American executive on Thursday voiced optimism about the U.S. economy, and said the aging cars and trucks in consumers’ garages will continue to drive industry demand this year.

 Jim Lentz, newly appointed chief executive of North America, said the Japanese automaker sees U.S. industry new-car sales hitting 15.3 million this year, up from 14.5 million in 2012.
 Just six months ago, its 2013 forecast was for 14.7 million, but the company at the time believed talk of the fiscal cliff’s impact would dampen the economy.